-(6) A person is not to be taken to have contravened subsection (2) or (5) merely by reason of any fleeting incidental display of tobacco products reasonably attaching to - s.
-72A Part 4 - Tobacco and other smoking products (a) the stocking or replenishment of plain sales units in the premises; or (b) the removal of tobacco products from plain sales units in the premises to make an immediate sale of the tobacco products; or (c) the stocktaking of tobacco products held in the premises; or (d) the removal of tobacco products from plain sales units in the premises to concealed storage facilities in the premises, or to places off site, for the purposes of $-$ (i) cleaning, servicing, repairing, remounting, relocating or replacing the plain sales units; or (ii) repairing or refurbishing the premises; or (e) the removal of tobacco products from concealed storage facilities in the premises to places off site; or (f) where consignments of tobacco products are delivered to the premises, the immediate placement of the consignments in concealed storage facilities in the premises - nrouid ad the total area of tobacco products so provided the total area of tobacco products so incidentally displayed does not at any time exceed, for the entire premises, one square metre.
+(6) A person is not to be taken to have contravened subsection (2) or (5) merely by reason of any fleeting incidental display of tobacco products reasonably attaching to -

+- (a) the stocking or replenishment of plain sales units in the premises; or - (b) the removal of tobacco products from plain sales units in the premises to make an immediate sale of the tobacco products; or - (c) the stocktaking of tobacco products held in the premises; or - (d) the removal of tobacco products from plain sales units in the premises to concealed storage facilities in the premises, or to places off site, for the purposes of - (i) cleaning, servicing, repairing, remounting, relocating or replacing the plain sales units; or - (ii) repairing or refurbishing the premises; or - (e) the removal of tobacco products from concealed storage facilities in the premises to places off site; or - (f) where consignments of tobacco products are delivered to the premises, the immediate placement of the consignments in concealed storage facilities in the premises - provided the total area of tobacco products so incidentally displayed does not at any time exceed, for the entire premises, one square metre.

-- (7) Nothing in this section makes it an offence for - - (a) a person visiting the premises to inadvertently display a personal quantity of tobacco product (or relevant smoking accoutrement) that the person has in his or her possession for his or her own use; or - (b) a person working at the premises to inadvertently and fleetingly display a personal quantity of tobacco product (or relevant smoking accoutrement) that the person has in his or her possession for his or her own use. - (8) In this section - ancillary tobacco product means a tobacco product other than -
+- (7) Nothing in this section makes it an offence for - (a) a person visiting the premises to inadvertently display a personal quantity of tobacco product (or relevant smoking accoutrement) that the person has in his or her possession for his or her own use; or - (b) a person working at the premises to inadvertently and fleetingly display a personal quantity of tobacco product (or relevant smoking accoutrement) that the person has in his or her possession for his or her own use. - (8) In this section - ancillary tobacco product means a tobacco product other than -